Targets

 Canada is making progress on reducing support for fossil fuel development abroad, but a complete phase-out by 2030 looks unlikely.

-At COP26, Canada agreed to “end new direct public support for the international unabated fossil fuel energy sector by the end of 2022”, but it kept the door open to allow for exceptions under certain circumstances (Government of Canada, 2022p; UK Government, 2021) .
-Its export credit agency claims to be implementing this ban and to not renew unabated fossil investments upon maturity, but foresees this natural turnover to only lead to a 15% reduction in their oil and gas financing by 2030 (Export Development Canada, 2023)
+At COP26, Canada agreed to “end new direct public support for the international unabated fossil fuel energy sector by the end of 2022”, but it kept the door open to allow for exceptions under certain circumstances (Government of Canada, 2022p; UK Government, 2021).
+In 2022, the federal government published a policy on how it will implement this commitment, although critics have pointed out the guidelines allow for continued support for fossil gas in the power sector and CCUS in the fossil fuel sector (Natural Resources Canada, 2022; Soubry & Cameron, 2024).
+While Export Development Canada claims to be implementing this ban and plans to not renew unabated fossil investments upon maturity, but foresees this natural turnover to only lead to a 15% reduction in their oil and gas financing by 2030 (Export Development Canada, 2023)

-To improve its rating, Canada needs to stop funding fossil fuel overseas completely and accelerate commitments to increase climate finance.
+To improve its rating, Canada needs to stop funding fossil fuel overseas completely and strengthen commitments to provide climate finance.

 Net Zero target and other long-term targets

-Canada passed the Canadian Net-Zero Emissions Accountability Act in June 2021 which enshrined its 2050 net zero target into law (Government of Canada, 2021e).
+Canada passed the Canadian Net-Zero Emissions Accountability Act in June 2021, which enshrined its 2050 net zero target as well as its 2030 target into law (Government of Canada, 2021e).
 Canada updated its long-term strategy in October 2022.
-The strategy explores a number of different scenarios capable of achieving net zero emissions in 2050, but neither sets a particular pathway for the country to follow nor outlines the policies and measures needed to achieve its net zero target.
+The strategy explores a number of different scenarios capable of achieving net zero emissions in 2050, but none sets a clear pathway for the country to follow nor outlines the policies and measures needed to achieve its net zero target.
 Reliance on LULUCF and CDR by 2050 could be as high as 45% of Canada’s emissions in 2020 (or 301 MtCO2e).
-Under all scenarios, Canada is still producing and exporting oil and gas in 2050.
+In all scenarios, Canada is still producing and exporting oil and gas in 2050.

 For our full analysis of the net zero target, click here.